linux-system-roles/snapshot/README.md

 - `snapshot`: Take snapshots of the specified VGs/LVs

-- `check`: Validate that snapshot names don't have conflicts and there is sufficent space to take the snapshots
+- `check`: Validate that snapshot names don't have conflicts and there is sufficient space to take the snapshots

 - `clean`: Remove snapshots that conform to the specified prefix and pattern